Comentiolus

-Comentiolus (Κομεντίολος, Komentiolos; died 602) was a prominent Eastern Roman (Byzantine) general at the close of the 6th century during the reign of Emperor Maurice.
-He played a major role in Maurice's Balkan campaigns, and fought also in the East against the Sassanid Persians.
-Comentiolus was ultimately executed in 602 after the Byzantine army rebelled against Maurice and Emperor Phocas usurped the throne.
+Comentiolus (Κομεντίολος, Komentiolos; died 602) was a prominent Eastern Roman general at the end of the 6th century, during the reign of Emperor Maurice.
+He played a major role in the Avar-Byzantine wars, and also fought in the East against the Sasanian Empire.
+Comentiolus was executed in 602, after the Byzantine army rebelled against Maurice and Phocas usurped the throne.

 Biography

+Origins and war against the Avars and Slavs

-Map of the northern Balkans during the 6th century.
+Map of the northern Haemus during the 6th century.

 Nothing is known of Comentiolus's early life, except that he hailed from Thrace.
-He first appears in 583, as an officer (scribon) in the Excubitores, the imperial bodyguard, when he accompanied a Byzantine embassy to Bayan I, the khagan of the Avars.
-According to the historian Theophylact Simocatta, he enraged the khagan with an outspoken statement, and was briefly imprisoned.
+He first appears in 583, as an scribon in the Excubitores, the imperial bodyguard, when he accompanied a Byzantine embassy to Bayan I, the Khagan of the Avars.
+According to the historian Theophylact Simocatta, he enraged the khagan with an outspoken statement and was briefly imprisoned.

 It is likely that the close trust he shared with Maurice dates from the latter's time as commander of the Excubitores, before his ascension to the throne.
 Throughout his career, Comentiolus would be loyal to Maurice, and the Emperor would watch over his protégé's career.
-The next year, after a truce with the Avars had been arranged, he was appointed in charge of a regiment (taxiarchia) operating against the Slavic tribes that raided Thrace and had penetrated as far as the Long Walls of Anastasius, Constantinople's outer defensive system.
+The following year, after a truce with the Avars had been arranged, he was appointed in charge of a regiment (taxiarchia) operating against the Slavic tribes that were raiding Thrace and had penetrated as far as the Long Walls of Anastasius, Constantinople's outer defensive system.
 Comentiolus defeated them at the river Erginia, near the Long Walls.
-As a reward for this success, he was appointed magister militum praesentalis in 585.
+As a reward for this success, he was appointed Magister Militum Praesentalis in 585.

-On this occasion, or perhaps a bit later (possibly in 589), Comentiolus was raised to the supreme title of patricius.
+On this occasion, or perhaps a bit later (possibly in 589), Comentiolus was raised to the supreme title of Patrikios.
 In the summer of 585, he defeated again a large force of Slavs, and in 586 he was placed in charge of the war against the Avars, after they broke the treaty.
-In 587, Comentiolus assembled a 10,000 strong army at Anchialus.
-He prepared an ambush for the Avar khagan in the Haemus mountains, but it failed.
+Comentiolus assembled a 10,000 strong army at Anchialus and led 6,000 of them in a series of successful attacks, where he annihilated the Avar army at Astike and almost captured the Khagan himself.